Area 2000 (Sqs SE 6/6, 6/8, 7/8; Figs. 1, 2)

 In addition to Late Roman–Byzantine pottery, the fills below the floors in all of the rooms yielded earlier pottery, especially from the Late Iron Age, Persian period and Early Hellenistic period, as well as other finds such as fragments of stone (chalk) vessels (which are typical of the late Second Temple period but continued until the third–fourth centuries CE).
 Earlier walls (W216, W221, W227) with a northeast–southwest orientation were discovered beneath the Late Roman–Byzantine walls and floors, but they could not be dated as there were no associated surfaces.

 Sq SW 2/7 (Figs. 3, 4).
 Excavations in the modern village of Yakuk continued in Sq SW 2/7, in the northeastern part of a room bounded on the south by W301, on the east by W308, and by W317 in the north balk (Magness 2012; Magness et al. 2013).
 W317 is visible on the surface of the ground continuing west beyond the boundaries of the square.

-The foundation trench of the pilaster (L3105) abutting W317 yielded pottery dating to the 19th–20th centuries CE.
+The foundation trench of the pilaster (L3105) abutting W317 yielded pottery dating from the nineteenth–twentieth centuries CE.
 A single course of large field stones (W327) was found at the base of W308, from which it deviates slightly to the south.